SherG/tester1/site/content/post/can-short-workouts-be-effective-what-does-medical-research-say.md

 > Vitality is a cornerstone of a well-lived life.

 We spend a good deal of time sleeping.
 This is a biological necessity.
 And we spend an awful lot of time working.
+Our families and friends are priorities.

 Is it any wonder that in the sea of values we pursue, some values, such as exercise get drowned out?